Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Indicator_Flash_The_Default_Firmware.md

 # **Tech Support**

-Don’t worry, we’ve got you covered!
-Please visit our [Seeed Official Discord Channel](https://discord.gg/cPpeuQMM) to ask your questions！ if you have large order requirment, please contact iot@seeed.cc
+Don't worry, we've got you covered!
+Please visit our [Seeed Official Discord Channel](https://discord.gg/cPpeuQMM) to ask your questions!

+If you have large order or customization requirement, please contact iot@seeed.cc